 If a dog walker lost control of a dog and it then chased after a person, resulting in an attack or bite, the responsibility will still be of the dog owner, not the dog walker.
 That is another example of strict liability.
 The same thing goes for if a dog sitter or another caretaker were to have watch over the dog when it attacked or bit another person.
 The responsibility would still be with the dog owner.

 What if the dog only scared another person?

-So I won’t receive any non-economic damages from a dog attack?
+I was bit by a dog.
+Can I receive any non-economic damages from a dog attack?

 Will the dog need to be euthanized?

-If the victim of a dog bite believes that their attack was vicious enough and that the dog plays a threatening enough role to be euthanized, they will have to be able to prove so.
+If the victim of a dog bite believes that their attack was vicious enough and that the dog is threatening enough to be euthanized, they will have to be able to prove so.
 In order to prove a dog is dangerous enough to be euthanized, the plaintiff will have to prove that the dog had previously bit another person prior to their attack.
-Also, if the plaintiff can prove that the owner new of the dog’s violence, that may also be worthy of euthanization.
+Also, if the plaintiff can prove that the owner knew of the dog’s violence, that may also be worthy of euthanization.
 This is considered the ‘one bite rule.’